 Work-Study vs Non Work-Study

-Work-Study and Community Work Study positions require a type of federal aid available in the fall & winter semesters where student wages are paid using federal funds.
+Work-Study and Community Service Work-Study positions require a type of federal aid called Work-Study.
+This type of financial aid is available in the fall & winter semesters.
+Work-Study and Community Service Work-Study positions are only available to students that have a Work-Study Award, as wages are paid from these funds.
 This program reduces costs for GRCC while increasing employment opportunities for students on-campus.
-Students must also meet the minimum credit requirement.

 Work-Study eligibility is determined by filing the Free Application for Federal Student Aid (FAFSA) and submitting a Work-Study Request Form (see below).
 It is awarded on a first-come, first-serve basis.

 After obtaining a Work-Study award, students may apply for Work-Study and Non Work-Study positions.

 Students employed in a Work-Study or Community Work-Study position will receive their Work-Study award in bi-weekly paychecks based on hourly wage and hours worked.

 To apply for Work-Study for the 2021-2022 academic year, please complete a Work-Study Request Form.